ISO 9001 ensures quality for The Code Company's digital publishing clients

 Testing NPM/Webpack/Composer Builds

-Modern web development typically requires many preprocessing tasks when building a front end application and WordPress themes.
+Modern web development typically requires many preprocessing tasks when building a front-end application and WordPress themes.

 As part of our continuous deployment (CD) process, we first run a “build”, which undertakes all of these tasks.
-This is all fairly standard and straight-forward.
+This is all fairly standard and straightforward.
 However, it is important to test that this build process will pass when it comes time to release an update to production.
 A missing dependency or misconfigured package can easily stop or break a deployment and cause a downtime event while it’s fixed.

 Coding Standards Check

 An important aspect of quality assurance for any software project is ensuring compliance with coding standards.
-This keeps the codebase consistent by minimising the overheads in onboarding new developers, working on existing code and reducing coding errors/bugs.
+This keeps the codebase consistent by minimising the overheads in onboarding new developers, working on existing code, and reducing coding errors/bugs.

 We have adopted the WordPress Coding Standards for all PHP, JS and CSS/Sass code we produce as it is an industry standard.